-For more ideas of things to do in Tauranga, check out our awesome Complete Guide:
+For more ideas of things to do in Napier and Hastings, check out our awesome Complete Guide:

 So there you have it – New Zealand’s five biggest cities and the best things to do in them all.
 If you want to know the cities that make up the top 10 biggest cities in New Zealand, here you go!

 - Tauranga (136,713)

 - Dunedin (126,255)